Working With Us

 Before you formally engage with QAT Global, we’ll have a series of meetings to get to know one another, go over the specifics of your project, and provide you with feedback on it and your budget.
 We believe every software engagement should start with a professional, consultative evaluation before any contracts are signed, which is why pre-project consulting with us is free.

 This phase of our customer engagement process usually involves a few meetings with members of our sales, leadership, and development teams.
 They will work with you to make sure we fully understand what you need in terms of both software functionality and a team.

 - Assessing Fit – We’ll learn about each other to decide if there’s a good cultural, work style, and technical fit between our companies.
 If there’s a good fit, we’ll move forward to learn more about the specifics of your project.

-- Discovery & Proposal – We’ll ask a lot of in-depth questions and help you evaluate your assumptions and explore alternatives.
+- Discovery & Proposal – We’ll ask many in-depth questions and help you evaluate your assumptions and explore alternatives.
 We’ll also help you understand if your budget and timeline are appropriate for the project.
 Then we’ll create a broad plan for developing the project and put together a proposal.

 Step 1: Introductions

 Once you get in touch with us by completing a form on our website, sending us an email, or calling the office, our sales team will schedule a brief call to discuss the project and answer more specific questions like:

 - Does your project fall within our area of expertise (custom software, web apps, integrations, and modernization)?

 - Does your timeline work with our current availability?

 Once we’ve confirmed that we may be able to help you with your project, we’ll schedule an exploratory call to get more details about your project and talk a little more about the QAT Global culture and our philosophy on building solutions.
 We will also get into more detail about engagement models and timelines as well.